Rookie Seibert makes kicks, Browns down winless Lions 20-16

+CLEVELAND (AP) — Once Austin Seibert straightened himself out, the Browns’ kicking competition got on target.

-CLEVELAND (AP) — Rookie Austin Seibert appeared to lock up Cleveland’s kicking job after a summer-long battle, and the Browns ended the preseason with a 20-16 win Thursday night over the Detroit Lions, who finished 0-4.
+Seibert appeared to lock up Cleveland’s kicking job after a summer-long battle with Greg Joseph, and the Browns ended the preseason with a 20-16 win Thursday night over the Detroit Lions, who finished 0-4.

 Seibert kicked field goals of 36 and 33 yards and made two extra points.
-The fifth-round draft pick has been competing with incumbent Greg Joseph, but Seibert, who got off to an abysmal start in training camp, separated himself by making all four field goal tries last week in Tampa and then didn’t miss against the Lions.
+The fifth-round draft pick from Oklahoma has been competing with Joseph, but Seibert, who got off to an abysmal start in training camp, separated himself by making all four field goals last week in Tampa and didn’t miss against the Lions.

+He said a small adjustment in his technique made the difference.
+He compared himself to a car getting a tune up.

+“I had to get realigned,” said Seibert, who made six of seven field goals and all six extra-point attempts in the exhibition season.

 The Browns (3-1) are hoping to contend for a playoff spot this season and need a dependable kicker.
+Coach Freddie Kitchens would not commit to Seibert as his starter, and downplayed his second straight strong performance.

+“He’s supposed to perform,” said Kitchens, who earlier in the week said he would give Joseph all the kicks.
+“Nothing was set in stone.
+He went 4 for 4, so he got another chance.”

-Lions QB Josh Johnson scored on a 1-yard sneak and threw a TD pass.
+Veteran QB Josh Johnson scored on a 1-yard sneak and threw a TD pass for the Lions, who played sloppily — 12 penalties — and not up to coach Matt Patricia’s standards.

+“Too many mistakes, too many penalties,” Patricia said.
+“These are things we need to eliminate.
+So many plays that got off track.
+So many negative plays.
+We obviously have got a lot of work in front of us, but I think these guys enjoy each other and work real hard.”

 Browns quarterback Baker Mayfield, receiver Odell Beckham Jr. and Cleveland’s other starters didn’t even put on their uniforms.
 They stood on the sideline and watched as teammates they’ve played with all summer battled for jobs.